ghivert/tardis/README.md

 ## Multiple apps setup

 While it's easy to setup a single application with tardis, it can also be used to debug multiple applications in the same page.
 Tardis exposes two additional functions: [`setup`](https://hexdocs.pm/tardis/tardis.html#setup) and [`application`](https://hexdocs.pm/tardis/tardis.html#application).
-The first one initialize the instance of the debugger, while the second one allows to setup an application on the debugger!
+The first one initialize the debugger, while the second one allows to setup an application on the debugger!

-In case you're developping a independant package, you can even send the debugger instance directly to your application, and it will nicely integrate in it!
+In case you're developping a independant package, you can even send the tardis or the debugger instance directly to your application, and it will nicely integrate in it!

 ```gleam
 import gleam/int